monish001/Tulna/README.md

 Tulna
 =====

-Making a metro style app to let users easily compare books on provided text and compare their prices
+Making a metro style app to let users easily compare books on provided text and compare their prices. tulna.wordpress.com